katoro-a/Storm_type_final_project/README.md

  # Next Time
  Other project ideas could have been to take a closer look at specific states and identify overall trends.
 While ignoring the location file all together to get a more consecutive time line.

+# Presentation
+A power point presenting my results can be found in .......